The Problem of Hell

 - A perfectly powerful being could implement those alternatives.

 The argument does not claim to disprove all conceptions of God.
 It targets the specific combination of perfect love, perfect justice, and eternal damnation found in mainstream Christian and Islamic theology.
-This narrower scope is both its strength - the contradiction is sharp and specific - and its limitation.
+This narrow scope is both its strength - the contradiction is sharp and specific - and its limitation.

 The Disproportionality Problem